 - An hour before your game or 'high energy' activity.
 1-2 glasses of water

-- Every 20 minutes during the game.
+- Every 20 minutes during a high activity game.
 1 glass

 - After you finish playing sport it can be a good idea to have some juice or other drink with sugar in it to recover more quickly.

-- A sports drink is good if you are going to be exercising hard for longer than an hour, but unless you are training very hard, eg if you are in a State team, water is usually all you need.
+- A sports drink is only good if you are going to be exercising hard for longer than an hour, but unless you are training very hard, eg if you are in a State team, water is usually all you need.

 It is not a good idea to wait until you're thirsty before you drink when you are exercising.

-Feeling thirsty is your body's way of telling you that it needs water urgently!
+Feeling thirsty is your body's way of telling you that it needs water now!

-Get into the routine of regular drinks - cool water is best (really cold water can make some people sick).
+Get into the routine of regular drinks - tap temperature water is best (really cold water can make some people sick).